 Gregory Schultz represents developers, borrowers and lenders in the acquisition, development, financing and leasing of commercial real estate.
 As a former CPA, Mr. Schultz brings his accounting and financial background to each engagement.

-He has represented clients in numerous transactions in multifamily, office, retail, senior living, adaptive-ruse and industrial real estate development transactions.
+He has represented clients in numerous transactions in multifamily, office, retail, senior living, adaptive-ruse, affordable housing and industrial real estate development transactions.
 A number of these transactions involve tax planning, such as tax-free exchanges and opportunity zone acquisition and development transactions.
 Mr. Schultz also has represented numerous tenants and landlords in lease negotiations.
 His practice also includes representing lenders and borrowers in real estate lending transactions.
 He has more than 25 years of commercial real estate experience.

 Mr. Schultz also has extensive experience in construction and real estate litigation, including title disputes, mechanic’s liens, construction defects and insurance coverage.
 In particular, he has represented insurers and policyholders in connection with insurance coverage disputes and contribution actions for defense and indemnity involving significant claims throughout the country.
 In addition, he represents lenders, borrowers, title insurance companies and lien holders in real estate litigation matters, such as quiet title litigation, reformation, lien priority disputes and similar matters.

 Prior to joining Taylor English, Mr. Schultz was a partner at an Atlanta- based, full service law firm, and prior to attending law school, Mr. Schultz practiced as a certified public accountant with a big six accounting firm, where he performed audit and tax services for real estate clients, and as a controller for an Atlanta-based real estate developer.